-- Those who wish to vote for any Caucus business including the Officer elections must be Members in good standing, defined as meeting the criteria outlined in Article II, Section C, of these Bylaws, at the time specified for voting.
+- 1. Those who wish to vote for any Caucus business including the Officer elections must be Members in good standing, defined as meeting the criteria outlined in Article II, Section C, of these Bylaws, at the time specified for voting.
 Anyone who becomes a new Member on the date of an officer election is eligible to vote. - 2.
 There will be equal treatment, for the purposes of voting in Caucus Officer elections, for membership applicants who pay dues or seek membership by means of a dues waiver. - 3.
-All members in good standing of the Caucus present at an election meeting will be eligible to vote for Caucus business or in Officer elections (vote-by-mail and proxy voting are not permitted).
-The Caucus Treasurer and Secretary shall provide confirmation of an individual's membership status during the CDP provided-for registration period before the start of any meeting.
-Should an individual in attendance claim to have paid dues but is not on the membership roster, he/she will be issued a provisional ballot.
+All members in good standing of the Caucus will be eligible to vote for Caucus business or in Officer elections (proxy voting is not permitted).
+The Caucus Membership Officer shall provide confirmation of an individual's membership status during the CDP provided-for registration period before the start of any meeting.
+Should an individual in attendance claim to have paid dues, but is not on the membership roster, they will be issued a provisional ballot.
 Voter eligibility through membership status will be researched and provisional ballots counted for those instances in which the voter is found to be eligible and the provisional ballot could change the outcome of the vote. - 4.
 The period for any balloted vote, including Officer elections, shall commence from the opening gavel and close at the closing gavel unless otherwise specified in advance of the meeting by official notice to the membership in attendance at the meeting, or by a 2/3 vote of the membership in attendance at the meeting no earlier than a half-hour before the scheduled end of the meeting.
 The ballot box will be placed in the meeting room in full view of the membership throughout the course of the meeting during both the balloting and counting period.